What to expect at your next visit

 In order to keep our patients, staff and community safe, we are asking all patients to follow these instructions:

 - Call first or use MyChart: Please call us before you visit the health center.
-If you have flu-like symptoms, it is especially important that you call us or use MyChart before you come in, so we can prepare for your visit.
+If you have symptoms, it is especially important that you call us or use MyChart before you come in, so we can prepare for your visit.
 We may also offer you a telehealth appointment.
 Learn more about telehealth.

 - Wear a mask covering your nose and mouth while inside the health center.
 The mask must be kept in place unless your provider asks you to remove it for treatment.
 If you do not have a mask, our staff at the health center will provide you with one.
 Patients are also not allowed to take the mask off to eat, drink or talk on the phone while they are in the health center.